-- 1 Displayed on RAW+JPEG images displayed as a single image (p.14).
+\1 Displayed on RAW+JPEG images displayed as a single image (p.14).

-- [R] is displayed in RAW images.
+[R] is displayed in RAW images.

-[DPR] is displayed in Dual Pixel RAW images.

-- 2 When aspect ratio information is attached to an image shot with any supported camera other than the EOS 5D Mark II, the image is displayed as a cropped image.

-- Displayed on images shot on a GPS functioncompatible Canon camera.
+- [DPR] is displayed in Dual Pixel RAW images. - \ When aspect ratio information is attached to an image shot with any supported camera other than the EOS 5D Mark II, the image is displayed as a cropped image. - \ Displayed on images shot on a GPS functioncompatible Canon camera. - [ 2] is displayed in an image frame when editing is not possible.

-- Shows that the movie is split and includes movies other than that shown in the thumbnail.
-The following icons may be displayed:

-- : No final movie

-- : No initial or final movie

-- : No initial movie

-- : All split movies present

-[] is displayed in an image frame when editing is not possible.